 Parent Organisation: Trip.com Group

-Travel comparison site BudgetAir offers a range of cheap flight options departing from Australia.
+Travel comparison site BudgetAir offers a range of cheaper flight options departing from Australia.
 The Skyscanner alternative has links to a number of boutique and budget airlines that service more than 9,000 destinations across the globe.
 Importantly, the service allows you to see flight paths from alternative vendors, making sure you are able to choose the most efficient flight for your money.

 While the user experience is certainly lacking and you aren’t likely to score any exclusive deals, BudgetAir does exactly what it says on the packet – Identifies cheap flights from available providers with the click of a button.
 Best of all, the service does not charge a booking fee, so you can forget about nasty extra charges.